 If you're an experience job seeker and have been to numerous interviews before, you now have some ideas on what they will ask you -common interview questions about you, your education or previous work experience, etc. Try to practice some lines - especially the "introduce yourself" part, so to start off the interview with confidence.

 Get to know more about the company and job position your applying for, the job description to be exact.
+Learn as much as you can about the organization.
+Familiarize yourself with the company's history, mission and vision, and policies.
+Dig dipper if you must so you won't necessarily look clueless on the interview itself.

 Dress appropriately.
 The importance of proper dress code couldn't be stress even more.
 The phrases "dress to impress" and "dress for success" should guide you well.
 Come in perfect business attire.
 Wear your best tie if you must.
 If you have a silk necktie, you should not have any second thoughts of wearing it, especially if it will make you look smart.